 You are here: Home » Privacy

 "As a Catholic community, St Patrick’s College recognises every person’s right to privacy.
 The College will ensure that all records and files, hard copy and electronic, collected for administrative and educational purposes are used only for the purposes for which they were originally collected".
-To be reviewed in 2008.

 Your privacy is important.
 This statement outlines the policy adopted by St Patrick’s College (hereinafter referred to as ‘the College’) on how the College uses and manages personal information provided to or collected by it.